CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - Empty status object should therefore be rather: '"status": []'
 - Paging: although the intro says that page counting starts with page = 0 all (?) examples show a 1.

+## List of Trials

+- Call says: crops; should be: trials

+## germplasm_markerprofiles

+- the inner result items should be wrapped into 'data'

 # Notes on BrAPI implemenation of sweetpotatobase

 # Notes on sweetpotato database